Judgements of Ownership - Moveable Property

 Most often, people are referred to the Justice of the Peace because they have purchased a car from a used car dealer and it never conveyed title, or they purchased a car from another state and the seller did not give a title but did give a bill of sale.
 Sometimes people have not been diligent in how they signed the bill of sale and/or title and now they can't find the seller.
 I recognize that many times, people are innocent victims of bad circumstances.
 However, hopefully a life lesson is learned in that people should be very careful when dealing with anything that needs to be titled, registered and insured.
 Essentially, if it's something that is going to be used on a public street, highway or waterway, you need to be careful.
 If you are getting a “good deal” there's usually a reason for the good deal.
 Before you purchase a vehicle from out of state, it would be wise to check with your local OMV office to determine what kind of paperwork they will need to process a change in title.
 However, with a little diligence on your part, you can usually obtain a judgment of ownership that will allow you to proceed forward and obtain formal title to the vehicle.
 First and foremost, the moveable in question can not exceed $5,000 in value.

 In accordance with Chapter 4 of Title 32 of the Louisiana Revised Statutes, the Office of Motor Vehicles requires Justices of the Peace to pre-approve cases involving title to vehicles.
 This is done by having the person seeking title obtain a Physical Inspection Report, Form 3515, from a state authorized law enforcement officer.
 Many city police officers and Sheriff's Deputies are authorized to issue the form, as are many State Troopers.
 Essentially, the officer inspects the car, verifies it's VIN, describes the car, and sometimes runs a check on the vehicle to see if it's been reported stolen.
 Once the Form 3515 is obtained, you must bring it, along with all other documents you have, to the Justice of the Peace, where he will collect all information and forward to the Office of Motor Vehicles for internal review and investigation.
-It usually takes 5 – 7 working days for the OMV to contact the Justice of the Peace with additional information.
+It usually takes about 30 days for the OMV to contact the Justice of the Peace with additional information.
 Since obtaining a Judgment of Ownership is a “last resort” kind of approach to obtaining title, often the OMV will ask that the applicant make additional efforts to resolve the problem, such as contacting the last known buyer by certified mail, obtaining a lien release from a finance company, or checking with another state's motor vehicle agency, etc. Ultimately, if the vehicle is lien free, is worth less than $5,000, and there is sufficient proof to show the applicant purchased or was given the vehicle, normally a Judgment of Ownership is rendered.
-Court filing fees apply as if a new suit is being filed, normally $100.
+Court filing fees apply as if a new suit is being filed, normally $120.
 The applicant then takes the judgment back to the OMV or other authorized title issuer and completes the process as if he had a bill of sale.
 All sales tax must be paid, which also may include penalties and interest, and in order to obtain a plate, insurance coverage must be shown.

 There is no law that allows someone to “claim” abandoned vehicles.
 Louisiana is not a “finders keepers losers weepers” state with respect to things that are titled, like cars, motorcycles, trailers, mobile homes, and ATV's.
 Often I am called with the following scenario.
 “Someone parked a car on my property, then they left town and they've never come back for their vehicle.
 It's 10 years old, but I would like to take it, fix it up and use it.
 What do I need to do to get it registered in my name?”
 My response: There's nothing you can do because the owner did not sell the car or donate it to you.
 You can't just “take” the car and make it yours.
 There is no provision in the law that allows you to do that, with the exception of 3 or 10 year acquisitive prescription.